by Doc Quantum

 They were all dressed in civilian garb, which was specially treated to be adaptable to their powers.
 Phantom Lady’s clothes would turn invisible at the same time as she did, as well as intangible if that was needed.
 Doll Man’s outfit likewise was made to shrink along with him in the event he needed to suddenly shrink to his other height of six inches.
 And Black Condor’s German Army uniform was aerodynamic enough to create little friction when he used his flying powers.

 Tom pulled out a map of the area and began going over the plan, as discussed with Army Intelligence several hours earlier.
-It was a relatively simple plan.
+It was relatively simple.
 Meet the U.S. agent who was supposed to have freed Sam by now at a farmhouse owned by an Allied sympathizer, then get back to the rendezvous point to get picked up by their pilot.
 They hoped that nothing would go wrong.

 The Ray finally arrived at his destination in the south of France after a long flight over the Atlantic Ocean.
 He’d had to do it during the day so the sun would provide enough light to power him for the journey, and he’d had to fly low enough over the water to avoid being detected on enemy radar.